raulcano/docker-ip2tor-shop/README.md

     - _A dashboard for monitoring tasks and workers_
 - tor
     - _This container is not mandatory, but useful to generate a hidden service to access your shop)_
+- sample-http
+    - _A simple "Hello World!" http service that responds after calling it.
+Useful for tests_
+- sample-hidden-service
+    - _Generates a hidden service for the 'sample-http' container.
+Useful for tests_

 # Getting started